-The Company has employee share option plans under which options to subscribe for the Company's ordinary shares have been granted to certain employees of the Group and directors of the Company.
-There are no outstanding share options as at 31 December 2022 and 31 December 2021.
+The Company has employee share option plans under which options to subscribe for the Company's ordinary shares were granted to certain employees of the Group and directors of the Company.
+There are no outstanding share options as at 31 December 2023 and 31 December 2022.